 As they analyzed the possibilities, the WIS students decided to stick with a company with staples that should provide steady demand.

 "Heinz ketchup and other core products are the foundation of diets across the world," explained David Fishman, a Washington and Lee junior who is executive director of WIS.
 He’s from Westfield, N.J.
 "As incomes increase in emerging market populations, there's going to be an increased demand for these sorts of staple products.
 We take these supplementary foods for granted, but more people in emerging markets are incorporating them into their diet.
 That will benefit Heinz and ensure its continued growth.
 And that's why Smucker's will continue to grow in the future as well.
-Also, [the companies] don’t have much volatility, and we think this industry is going to be a pretty stable investment regardless of whether the economy is in a recession or a boom."
+Also, don’t have much volatility, and we think this industry is going to be a pretty stable investment regardless of whether the economy is in a recession or a boom."

 According to Fishman, the 50 percent return on investment from Heinz was good but not a record for WIS, which has sold some of its investments for a 100 percent return or more.